LSEG-API-Samples/Article.RDP.VSCode.RESTClient/README.md

 ## <a id="how_to_run"></a>Conclusion

 You may think "why would I bother use this extension when I already have a Postman".
 The Postman is a complete platform for API testing and development so it has much more features then this extension.
-However, this VSCode: REST Client extension lets developers do a quick REST API test call such as test various API query parameters, test new Service URL or test different credentials *in the same editor that they are developing the application*.
+However, this VSCode: REST Client extension lets developers who are using this editor do a quick REST API test call such as test various API query parameters, test new Service URL or test different credentials *in the same tool that they are developing the application*.
 Developers do not need to switch a tool for a quick REST API query test anymore.

 This extension helps RDP APIs developers (either who use the REST API directly or [RDP Libraries](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries)) with Visual Studio Code to implement application a smooth and seamless workflow.